lynxthecat/adblock-lean/README.md

 - support local blocklist
 - same for downloaded and local allowlists
 - support whitelist mode
-- removal of domains found in the allowlist form the blocklist files
+- removal of domains found in the allowlist from the blocklist files
 - combining all downloaded and local lists into one final blocklist file
 - check that each individual blocklist and allowlist file does not exceed configurable maximum size
 - check that the total blocklist size does not exceeed configurable maximum file size